-- 1 Load the product CD. - 2 Click the install link under the ADIC Management Console 4.2. - 3 Click OK. - 4 Open the folder and copy the image file to a temporary folder on the host.
+- 1 Load the product CD. - 2 Navigate to the ADIC Management Console folder. - 3 Open the folder and copy the image file to a temporary folder on the host.

 Verify that you have enough space, about 80 MB, in the temporary directory to be able to complete the installation.
 On Solaris systems, if the /tmp directory is not big enough for InstallAnywhere to operate, the installation fails, even if the temporary directory is resized later.